rustyscreeps/room_visual_ext/README.md

 Nowadays, it may be found in the [screepers repo](https://github.com/screepers/RoomVisual).
 Most of the values for colors and shapes of structures come from screepers' RoomVisual.

-However, this version has some notable changes:
+This Rust version has some notable changes:
 * implemented extractor,
 * square constructed walls and ramparts to improve the visibility,
 * transparent ramparts (50% of the base opacity) to enable seeing what is below,